RainerAtSpirit/raineratspirit.github.com/_posts/2013-04-08-durandal-sp3-developing-sharepoint-spas-made-easy.md

 Hi there,

 In the last post I introduced you to [Durandal] a SPA Framework, which can be used to create SPAs on top of the SharePoint infrastructure.
-This time we're going to leverage Mark Anderson's [SPServices] as a data service for our SPA.
+This time we're going to leverage Marc Anderson's [SPServices] as a data service for our SPA.

 The obvious advantage is that web services are around for a long time, so one SPA (same code base) runs in